Relative Entropy via Distribution of Observables

 The definition of Petz-R\'enyi $\alpha$-relative entropy excludes the values $0$, $1$ and $\infty$ of $\alpha$.
 Nevertheless, we can give meaning to the entropic quantities corresponding to these values of $\alpha$ and they are important in applications too \cite{Datta2009, muller-tomamichel-etal-2013, Datta_Leditzky_2014}.
-In this section, we study the limits at $0$ and $\infty$ of $D_{\alpha}(\cdot||\cdot)$.
-The case $\alpha= 1$ is requires more analysis and we discuss that in detail in Section \ref{sec:vN-entropy}.
-First we prove that the Petz-R\'enyi $\alpha$-relative entropy is nondecreasing in $\alpha$, which will help us to extend the definition of $D_{\alpha}$ to the values $0, 1$ and $\infty$. \begin{thm} For $\alpha\in (0,1)\cup(1,\infty)$ the Petz-R\'enyi entropy, $D_{\alpha}(\rho||\sigma)$ is nondecreasing in $\alpha$. \end{thm} \begin{proof} This is an easy consequence of Theorem \ref{thm:quantum-reduces-to-classical} and Theorem \ref{thm:3-veh}. \end{proof}
+First we prove that the Petz-R\'enyi $\alpha$-relative entropy is nondecreasing in $\alpha$, which will help us to extend the definition of $D_{\alpha}$ to the values $0, 1$ and $\infty$.
+The next Theorem is available in \cite[part 4 of Proposition 5.3]{Hiai-2018}. \begin{thm} For $\alpha\in (0,1)\cup(1,\infty)$ the Petz-R\'enyi entropy, $D_{\alpha}(\rho||\sigma)$ is nondecreasing in $\alpha$. \end{thm} \begin{proof} This is an easy consequence of Theorem \ref{thm:quantum-reduces-to-classical} and Theorem \ref{thm:3-veh}. \end{proof}